joe7575/signs_bot/manual_EN.md

     pickup_items <slot>       - pickup items (in a 3x3 field)
     drop_items <num> <slot>   - drop items
-    harvest                   - harvest a 3x3 field (farming) cutting                   - cut a 3x3 flower field sow_seed <slot>           - a 3x3 field sowing / planting
+    harvest                   - harvest a 3x3 field (farming) cutting                   - cut flowers in a 3x3 field sow_seed <slot>           - see/plant a 3x3 field
-    plant_sapling <slot>      - plant a sapling in front of the robot pattern                   - save the blocks behind the shield (up to 5x3x3) as template copy <size>               - make a copy of "pattern".
-Size is e.g. 3x3 (see ingame help) punch_cart                - Punch a rail cart to start it add_compost <slot>        - Put 2 leaves into the compost barrel take_compost <slot>       - Take a compost item from the barrel print <text>              - Output chat message for debug purposes
+    plant_sapling <slot>      - plant a sapling in front of the robot pattern                   - save the block properties behind the sign (3x3x3 cube) as a template copy <size>               - make a 3x3x3 copy of the stored template punch_cart                - bump a mine cart
+    add_compost <slot>        - Put 2 leaves into the compost barrel take_compost <slot>       - Take a compost item from the barrel print <text>              - Output chat message for debug purposes